Graduate Minor in Women's and Gender Studies

 Susan Page, Feminist Media Art, Photography, Altered Textiles, Video Installations

 Contact the Chair of Women's and Gender Studies.

 Requirements for the Minor

-Women’s Studies offers a graduate minor which requires students to take 15 credit hours in cross-listed courses at the 700 to 899 level.
-(The chair will consider substitution of 400–699 level courses where appropriate.)
+Women's and Gender Studies offers a graduate minor which requires students to take 15 credit hours in cross-listed courses at the 700 to 899 level.
+(The Chair will consider substitution of 400699 level courses where appropriate.)
 Courses must be distributed as follows:

-• Three credit hours in a women’s studies seminar for graduate minors (WMST 790).
+Three credit hours in a Women's and Gender studies seminar for graduate minors (WMST 790).

-Graduate students minoring in women’s studies must include on their doctoral committee a faculty member who teaches women’s studies courses.
+Graduate students minoring in Women's and Gender studies must include on their doctoral committee a faculty member who teaches women's studies courses.

 Courses for Graduate and Advanced Undergraduate Students

 410 Comparative Queer Politics (3).
 Prerequisite, WMST 101.
 Permission of the instructor.
 Compares the histories, experiences, identities, and political struggles of sexual and gender minorities in Asia, the Middle East, Africa, and the Américas and at the United Nations.

 415 Women and Mass Communication (JOMC 442) (3).
 See JOMC 442 for description.